-Prerequisites: Debate III or III Honors Credit: 1 unit

-This is an advanced standard level course that prepares students for advanced competition in three or more competition events in a variety of settings.
+Grade Level: 10, 11, 12 Prerequisites: Debate III or III Honors This is an advanced standard level course that prepares students for advanced competition in three or more competition events in a variety of settings.
 Students learn principles of leadership, sportsmanship, coaching techniques, and scholarship through the development of superior skills of analysis, evaluation and performance.
 Students provide leadership for team activities such as judging seminars and event workshops, peer coaching and tournament hosts.
 Students are expected to compete at local, regional and state tournaments.

-DEBATE IV HONORS

-Grade Level: 11, 12 Prerequisites: Debate IV
+DEBATE IV HONORS Grade Level: 11, 12 Prerequisites: Debate IV